EvalImperialforces/CMEECourseWork/Week2/README.md

 │   ├── lc1.py : List comprehensions and conventional loops for bird species.
 │   ├── lc2.py : List comprehensions and conventional loops of average UK rainfall for 1910 by month │   ├── loops.py : Loop examples.
 │   ├── oaks_debugme.py : Missing oaks problem.
-Usng doctests to confirm working function and modifying script to handle typos.    : Sample script to understand debugger.
+Debug initial code, define oak species in file of trees and   write output file of oak species  : Sample script to understand debugger.
 │   ├── oaks.py : Loop and list comprehension exercises to create a set of oak species from a list of tree species.
 │   ├── scope.py : Script to test local and global variables.
 │   ├── sys.argv.py : Script to understand 'sys.argv' function.